Advanced WordPress User Management Plugin

 Adding and exporting custom user fields

-Once you have your users set up, it’s time to add some custom fields for them.
-The main purpose of the custom fields feature is to store and retrieve additional data about your users.
-The custom fields themselves can also be created by plugins.
-For example, once you install WooCommerce, a lot of data is collected about your users.
+Once you set your users up, it’s time toget some customers.
+The primary purpose of the custom fields feature is to store and retrieve additional data about your users.
+Plugins can also create the custom fields themselves.
+For example, once you install WooCommerce, much data about your users is collected.
 You might also use them to store some additional data about your users.

-In order to read this data using Users Insights, you need to tell it that you have some custom fields.
+To read this data using Users Insights, you need to telmustu have some custom fields.
 This process is called mapping your custom fields.

 adding custom user meta fields